wireapp/wire-server/docs/src/developer/reference/oauth.md

 `jwx` is available via nix: `nix-shell -p jwx`.

-To configure the JWK, go to the wire-server Helm chart and provide the JWK information, as shown in the example below:
+To configure the JWK, go to the wire-server Helm chart and provide the JWK information, private and public key set for `brig` and the public key for `nginz`, as in the examples below:

 ```yaml
 # values.yaml or secrets.yaml